4 ways to automate staff one-to-ones

 #1 - Standard agenda

-Who it's for: First-time managers, working managers running their first 1-to-1 cadence with two or three direct reports, or anyone formalising a previously ad-hoc check-in pattern.
+Who it's for: First-time managers, working managers running their first 1-to-1 routine with two or three direct reports, or anyone turning loose, on-and-off check-ins into a regular one.

 Available on: Basic.

-A standard 1-to-1 agenda is the five-prompt baseline that turns a manager's check-in from a chat into a structured conversation: what's gone well since last time, what's blocking them, priorities for the next week or fortnight, growth, and actions agreed.
-Gallup's data on manager-employee engagement consistently shows that weekly 1-to-1s of 30 minutes are the single highest-leverage management practice; the difference is whether they happen at all and whether they cover something other than tactical status.
+What it is: The five-prompt starting point that turns a manager's check-in from a chat into a structured conversation: what's gone well since last time, what's blocking them, priorities for the next week or fortnight, growth, and actions agreed.
+Gallup's data on manager-employee engagement shows that weekly 30-minute 1-to-1s are the single most valuable thing a manager can do.
+The difference is whether they happen at all, and whether they cover more than just task updates.

-A new shift manager at a 3-site coffee group is the canonical operator.
-Promoted from senior barista, never been a manager before, has six direct reports.
-The canvas sits on their phone; they open it at the start of each 1-to-1, type the team member's name, and walk through the five prompts in order.
-By the end, three actions are recorded against the team member's name, ready to reference in the next session.
-The whole 1-to-1 is 25-35 minutes.
+In practice: Take a new shift manager at a 3-site coffee group.
+They were promoted from senior barista, have never been a manager before, and have six direct reports.
+The canvas sits on their phone.
+They open it at the start of each 1-to-1, type the team member's name, and walk through the five prompts in order.
+By the end, three actions are recorded against the team member's name, ready to refer to in the next session.
+The whole 1-to-1 takes 25-35 minutes.

-What makes it work as the lean end: the prompts are specific enough that "fine" won't pass.
-"Since last 1-to-1, what's gone well" demands an answer that isn't a single word.
-"Three priorities maximum" forces selection.
+Why it works: The prompts are specific enough that "fine" won't pass.
+"Since last 1-to-1, what's gone well" needs more than a one-word answer.
+"Three priorities maximum" forces a choice.
 "Growth" asks the question most managers skip.
 "Actions agreed" closes the loop with named owners.

 - Different managers run 1-to-1s differently and depth varies